Israel Vows Retaliation on Hezbollah After Rocket Attack Kills 12 on Soccer Field

 0:00

-Israeli Prime Minister Benjamin Netanyahu vowed a response from Israel to a rocket attack that left 12 people, including children, dead in at a soccer field in the Golan Heights and that his government will exact a “heavy price” from Lebanon’s Hezbollah terrorist group.
+Israeli Prime Minister Benjamin Netanyahu vowed a response from Israel to a rocket attack that left 12 people, including children, dead at a soccer field in the Golan Heights and said that his government will exact a “heavy price” from Lebanon’s Hezbollah terrorist group.

 Hezbollah has denied responsibility for the rocket attack, which occurred in the Druze town of Majdal Shams, which is about seven miles from the Israel–Lebanon border.
-Lebanon’s Foreign Minister Abdallah Bou Habib also told news outlets on July 28 that Hezbollah hasn’t targeted any civilians.
+Lebanon’s Foreign Minister Abdallah Bou Habib told news outlets on July 28 that Hezbollah hasn’t targeted any civilians.

 The group said that it “categorically denies allegations” made by the Israeli media about the attack in Majdal Shams in the Golan Heights.